 In fact, a FlexJobs study on remote work reports that "Over the last five years it grew 44% and over the previous 10 years it grew 91%."

-Here’s how to find work-from-home opportunities that will supplement your income as the pandemic plays itself out.
+Here’s how to find work-from-home opportunities that will supplement your income.

 One of the most exciting trends in recruitment has been that companies across multiple industries have been restructuring their operations to include a remote labor force.
 This is particularly true in the healthcare, IT, customer service, accounting, sales, and education/training sectors.